 Newborn babies see everything upside down.
 As their little eyes haven’t learned to flip the images up the right way yet.

-According to research, the three things the women dream about most in the first trimester of pregnancy are frogs, potted plants and worms.
+According to research, the three things women dream about most in the first trimester of pregnancy are frogs, potted plants, and worms.

 Babies are born without kneecaps.
 They don’t appear until the age of two.

 Each day humans lose half a liter of water just through breathing.

 The human body is made up of 0.2 milligrams of gold.